Stunning hotel and restaurant in the east Devon countryside. Imaginative food, incredible style”

 - Historic Exeter is 25 minutes away; we love its Gothic cathedral and 900-year-old priory (St Nicholas) with Tudor interiors

 - Back at Combe, take time to wander around the remarkable kitchen gardens, through mature orchards and Victorian greenhouses, and past the quail run (just for producing eggs)

 Families are welcome and though there are no special facilities for kids, they will enjoy roaming the estate.
 The atmosphere is very relaxed.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 The family suites each have 2 bedrooms (1 kingsize, 1 with bunkbeds), 2 bathrooms (1 shower, 1 tub) and space for a baby cot.
+The 3 cottages - a short drive or walk from the hotel - also each have 2 bedrooms (1 master double, 1 double/twin), as well as 2 bathrooms and a handy kitchenette.
 All other rooms, except the Cheap & Cheerful and Snug categories, can fit a baby cot or rollaway bed.